euyuil/android-weibo-runtime/README.md

 Usage
 -----

-To start a Weibo session, just do as following in your `Activity`:
+To start a Weibo session, just do as following in your `Activity`, and remember to replace `com.euyuil` with your own authority:

     private int ACTION_AUTHORIZE = your_action_code;